 - 1 To install the optical drive:

+- a Close the front panel door.

-- a Insert the optical drive into the optical drive bay until it clicks into place [1].
+- b Insert the optical drive into the optical drive bay until it clicks into place [1, 2].

-- b Open the front panel door [2].

 - c Route the cables under the drive cage.

-- d Connect the optical drive data cable and power cable to the connectors on the optical drive [1] .
+- d Connect the optical drive data cable and power cable to the connectors on the optical drive [3].

-- e Close the front panel door [2].